DharshiniR04/DharshiniR04/README.md

 ### Hi there I'm Dharshini👋

-- 🔭 I’m Interested in Web Development
+- 🔭 I’m Interested in FullStack Development
 - 🌱 I’m currently learning MERN stack
 - 📫 How to reach me: dharshinirajaram48@gmail.com
 - ⚡ Fun fact:  I've a passion for learning and keeping up with new technologies.